MaT1g3R/Halp/deliverables/product.md

 they can use the app and, for example, assemble a client’s new furniture they just bought from IKEA.

 There is a rough mock-up in the deliverables folder titled "Rough_Mockup.pdf".
 This mock-up is only a rough draft and is subject to change and be iterated on during the next few sprints.
+The mock-up can be interacted with, but it is required that you download the pdf first since github does not seem to handle the interactive components of the pdf.

 #### Q2: Who are your target users?